-There’s plenty to think about when it comes to your boat, including what to do with your sails, how to best preserve them for 2019, or whether it’s time to review your sail wardrobe looking at your sailing plans for next year?.
+There’s plenty to think about when it comes to your boat, including what to do with your sails, how to best preserve them for 2019, or whether it’s time to review your sail wardrobe in light of your sailing plans for the new season?.

 Here are some pointers to help start your discussions, and remember our team are always available to chat about anything sail related if you have any questions.